Robert Clouse: 1980s

 In 1985, he launched The Hawk Corporation, with Republic Pictures, who had access to 31 home video projects, giving them a 24% stake in the new company, and Clouse controlling a 52% share in the new company, in order to launch all direct-to-video projects.

 1990s

 In the 1990s, his final decade of directing films, Clouse directed China O'Brien (1990), and its direct-to-video sequel, China O'Brien II (1990).
 Clouse's final film was Ironheart (1992), a film for Bolo Yeung, and which was created as a showcase for the film's producer, Britton K. Lee.
+He was portrayed by director Rob Cohen in Dragon: The Bruce Lee Story.

 TV work

 Clouse was one of the directors of the television series The Master, which was broadcast in 1984 and featured a ninja called "Okasa", a recurring character played by Sho Kosugi.
 The episode of The Master he directed was entitled "Max" (1984).
 He directed episodes of Walt Disney's Wonderful World of Color in the late 1970s and early 1980s - "The Kids Know Too Much" (1980) and "The Omega Connection" (1979).
 In the 1970s, he also directed an episode of Ironside entitled "Gentle Oaks".